 Scripture's answer to "What should we expect from studying it?"

-The effect of God’s word is to sanctify believers (make holy)1,5,8, bringing them into a peace with God17 and ulimately saving them4,10,11,14.
-It never fails3,4 to produce its effect, which can also be destructive2,9.
-Between those that accept it and those that don’t it will cause division7,8,11 and animosity12,13,16.
-The effect of God’s word can lead to persecution for those that believe and teach it14,15, and for those that refuse it will certainly lead to spiritual death6,8,9,11.
+The effect of God’s word is to sanctify believers (make holy)1,5,8, bringing them into peace with God17,18 and ultimately saving them4,10,11,14.
+It is the only means by which one calls on the name of God18.
+God’s word never fails3,4 to produce its effect, which can also be destructive2,9.
+It will cause division7,8,11 and animosity12,13,16 between those who accept it and those who don’t.
+The effect of God’s word leads to persecution for those who believe and teach it14,15.
+Refusing it leads to certain spiritual death6,8,9,11.

 Question 6 of 6 to discovering what the Bible says about Bible study